ycldingo/QuantumComputer_tw/README.md

 A three-day summer school on Quantum computing and programming was held on August 4 to August 6 in 2020 in National Taiwan University.
 The content including schedule, lecture slides, and demo files are [here](https://github.com/ycldingo/QuantumComputing_2020Summer).

 ## Open House
 An open house was held on September 19, 2020 in National Taiwan University (NTU), which is mainly for the high school students.
 The event is supervised by MOST (Ministry of Science and Technology) Taiwan.
+We have two sessions: morning & afternoon, for the same content.
 - Lecture 1: [Overview on Quantum Computing](https://github.com/ycldingo/QuantumComputer_tw/blob/master/slides/OpenHouse091920-overview.pdf)
 - Lecture 2: [Introduction to Quantum Computing](https://github.com/ycldingo/QuantumComputer_tw/blob/master/slides/OpenHouse091920-introduction.pdf)
 - [Take-home exercise](https://github.com/ycldingo/QuantumComputer_tw/tree/master/exercise)